By Mike Miller Updated February 4, 2023

 The oldest buildings in Florida are in St. Augustine reflecting the Spanish heritage dating back to 1565.

-Many architectural masterpieces in the rest of the state were constructed during Florida’s Gilded Age of the 1880s and 1990s.
+Many architectural masterpieces in the rest of the state were constructed during Florida’s Gilded Age of the late 1880s and early 1900s.

 Some of the most impressive buildings were built during the real estate boom of the 1920s and are still functioning as hotels or other businesses.

 Florida also has its share of historic mansions, many of which have been preserved and converted to museums.

 Here are some of our favorite places to visit: